 Using the Hero’s Journey as a mudmap for your life

-Each journey starts with a change in circumstances.
+Every Hero’s Journey starts with a change in circumstances.
 Dorothy in the Wizard of Oz get stuck in a tornado and ends up on Oz.
 Luke Skywalker finds a droid with a message.
 Campbell called such events ‘departures’ as in some manner they separate the hero from life as it used to be.
 These SEPARATIONS leave us in a strange new place, where we don’t know what to do to return things to normal.

-Campbell noted that in real life, such departures are happening all the time.
-Early in life we are separated from home to start school.
-With each grade we are again separated from those who we know.
+Campbell similarly noted that in real life, such SEPARATIONS are happening all the time.
+Early in life we are SEPARATED from home to start school.
+With each grade we are again SEPARATED from those who we know.
 We leave school to go to work or further studies.
-More departures.
+More SEPARATIONS.

 We find ourselves in a foreign place.
 We are unsure of what to do.
 Each departure tests us.
 Are we up to the challenge or will we refuse it?

-Below is just a short list of some of possible life ‘departures’.
+Here is just a short list of some of life’s SEPARATIONS.

 - experiencing an infidelity;